 This program is mutually rewarding for the student intern and the Office of Public Defender in augmenting its capacity to consistently provide top quality legal representation while also reducing the cost of doing business.
 The program averages approximately 60 to 80 interns during the fall, winter/spring and summer terms.

-For more information to apply for this practical experience internship as a member of a governmental trial lawyer team, please email the Program Manager, First Assistant Public Defender, Tim Niemann or call him at 734-222-6968.
-You can also contact the Senior Management Assistant, Delphia Simpson, or County Public Defender, Lloyd E. Powell, at 734-222-6970.
+For more information to apply for this practical experience internship as a member of a governmental trial lawyer team, please email the Program Manager, First Assistant Public Defender, Tim Niemann or call him at 734-222-6970.
+You can also contact the County Public Defender, Delphia T. Simpson, at 734-222-6970.

 The Washtenaw County Public Defender Internship Program is a unique opportunity for students to represent real clients.
 As an intern, you will have the chance to experience the criminal defense of indigent persons in a "hands on" environment.
 You will:

 - Engage in the practice of law under the supervision of experienced attorneys.